Strait of Magellan: 17th century explorations

 In 1616, Dutch travelers, including Willem Schouten and Jacob Le Maire, discovered Cape Horn and recognized the southern end of Tierra del Fuego.
 Years later, a Spanish expedition commanded by brothers Bartolomé and Gonzalo Nodal verified this discovery making in the way also the first circumnavigation of Tierra del Fuego.
-After this there would be 150 years before the next ship from Spain would traverse the strait.
+After this, there would be 150 years before the next ship from Spain would traverse the strait.
 By 1620, one hundred years after European discovery, at least 55 ships had traversed the strait including 23 Spanish, 17 English and 15 Dutch.

 John Narborough's 1670 explorations in Patagonia caused the Spanish to launch various maritime expeditions to western Patagonia from 1674 to 1676.
 In the last and largest one, Pascual de Iriate led a party to Evangelistas Islets at the western entrance to the strait.
 At Evangelistas sixteen men of the party disappeared on February 17 including the son of Pascual de Iriarte.
 The ill-fated men had attempted to reach one of the islets to install a metal plaque indicating the King of Spain's ownership of the territory.
 Viceroy of Peru Baltasar de la Cueva issued orders to the governments of Chile, Chiloé and Río de la Plata to inquire about the men who disappeared at Evangelistas Islets.
-However no information about their fate came forth and it is presumed that the boat wrecked in the same storm that forced the remaining party to leave the area.
+However, no information about their fate came forth and it is presumed that the boat wrecked in the same storm that forced the remaining party to leave the area.
 Overall a total of 16–17 men perished in it.
 While by 1676 rumours about English bases in Western Patagonia had been dispelled, that year new rumours appeared claiming that England was preparing an expedition to settle the Straits of Magellan.
 The focus of Spanish attention to repel tentative English settlements shifted from the Pacific coast of Patagonia to the Straits of Magellan and Tierra del Fuego.
 Such a change, from the western archipelagoes to the strait, meant that any English settlement could be approached by Spain by land from the north, which was not the case for the islands in western Patagonia.

 In February 1696, the first French expedition under the command of M. de Gennes reached the Strait of Magellan.
 The expedition is described by the French explorer, engineer, and hydrographer François Froger in his A Relation of a Voyage (1699).

 18th century explorations

-In the 18th century further explorations were done by English explorers John Byron and James Cook.
+In the 18th century, further explorations were done by English explorers John Byron and James Cook.
 The French sent Louis Antoine de Bougainville and Jules Dumont d'Urville.
-By 1770 the focus of a potential conflict between Spain and Britain had shifted from the strait to Falkland Islands.
+By 1770 the focus of a potential conflict between Spain and Britain had shifted from the strait to the Falkland Islands.